jimmaciejewski/firmwarefinder/README.md

 2. Gets a product from the "Related Products" column
 3. Creates a product in the database using the product name _NX-1200_

-### Management Bootstrap Command _get_amx_product_pages_

-1. Goes to every Product in the database
-2. Goes to the specific Product page https://www.amx.com/en/products/nx-1200
-3. Looks for the "Firmware" section
-4. Creates a Firmware Version for each firmware found, setting the firmware name, and download link
-5. Looks for the "Specifications" section
-6. Attempts to extract the FG Numbers, and create an FG number for each found.
-7. Associates the Product with these FG Numbers
-8. Adds and associated names found to the Product

 ### Management Bootstrap Command _get_discontinued_products_

 1. Goes to https://www.amx.com/en-US/discontinued_products
 2. Creates a product with an FG relation

-### Management Bootstrap Command _get_hotfix_firmwares_

-1. Uses Sharepoint api to pull https://help.harmanpro.com/docs?t=Hotfix%20firmware
-2. Only checks firmwares named AMX
-2. Adds versions for firmwares listed under Downloads, including links

 ### Management Bootstrap Command _get_all_firmwares_